AdvancedPhotonSource/token-monitoring/README.md

 # token-monitoring

+THIS REPO IS INACTIVE AND NOT CONNECTED TO ANY DASHBOARD.

 Anthropic-Messages-API proxy that forwards to Argonne's Argo LLM gateway, records per-user token usage in SQLite, and exposes a dashboard on `arecibo:9014`.